 ASINspector’s most expensive plan costs $187 per year should you choose to sign up for the annual license, while Jungle Scout’s priciest plan comes to $588 (that’s including a discount of $240).
-Remember in these plans fees are being paid upfront too, so be sure before you commit.
+Remember in these plans fees (in addition to your FBA fee) are being paid upfront too, so be sure before you commit.

 ASINspector’s data reporting is certainly not very accurate, however, it’s a cheap research tool so that’s to be expected.
 Jungle Scout is quite literally the opposite of ASINspector, with data collection and analysis being provided by AccuSales, one of the leading amazon sales estimators around.
 AccuSales help Jungle Scout process its 500 million daily data points, with many of its employees holding PhDs.

 But be warned, its accuracy is limited by the knowledge of the user, so if you don’t know what you’re looking for, you may experience sub-par results with Jungle Scout.